 - Any expression can become a statement by appending ';'. - So 3+4; means evaluate expression (result: 7) and discard the result.
-A pointless statement! - Usually, expression-statements have side-effects: - Assignments (the basic =, binary assignment operators like =, and ++ and -- operators). - Function/procedure calls (eg. print or your own functions). - Perl also provides modifiers for single statements:
+A pointless statement! - Usually, expression-statements have side-effects: - Assignments (the basic =, binary assignment operators like =, and ++ and -- operators). - Function/procedure calls (eg. print or your own functions). - Perl provides single statement modifiers: